Gera1313/react-portfolio-2/README.md

 ## Notes

-Have yet to set up back-end functionality for the contact form.

 Deployed site through Netlify CLI.
 Deploying on the site did not work.

-Folders & files

 ### Getting Started (for my personal use)...